mirjak/draft-masque-mediabitrate/draft-ihlar-scone-masque-mediabitrate.md

 # Introduction

-This document specifies an HTTP Capsule (RFC9297) that can be used with CONNECT-UDP (RFC9298), CONNECT-IP (RFC9484), or other future CONNECT extensions to signal throughput advice for traffic that is proxied through an HTTP server.
+This document specifies an HTTP Capsule (RFC9297) that can be used with CONNECT-UDP (RFC9298), CONNECT-IP (RFC9484), or other future CONNECT extensions to signal throughput advice for traffic proxied through an HTTP server.

-The extension can be used with the HTTP CONNECT method when the :protocol pseudo header is equal to "connect-udp" or "connect-ip" and with future CONNECT protocols that use the Capsule Protocol.
+The extension can be used with the HTTP CONNECT method when the :protocol pseudo-header is equal to "connect-udp" or "connect-ip", as well as with future CONNECT protocols that use the Capsule Protocol.

 # Conventions and Definitions